rimpi1612/Solidity_Smart-Contract/README.md

     * Require that `distributed_shares` is less than the `total_shares` the employee was set for.

-    * Ensure to provide error messages in your `require` statements.
+    * Ensure to provide error messages in our `require` statements.

   * After the `require` statements, add `365 days` to the `unlock_time`.
 This will calculate next year's unlock time before distributing this year's shares.
 We want to perform all of our calculations like this before distributing the shares.